Culture of India

-Indian culture is the heritage of social norms and technologies that originated in or are associated with the ethno-linguistically diverse India.
+Indian culture is the heritage of social norms and technologies that originated in or are associated with the ethno-linguistically diverse nation of India, pertaining to the Indian subcontinent until 1947 and the Republic of India post-1947.
 The term also applies beyond India to countries and cultures whose histories are strongly connected to India by immigration, colonisation, or influence, particularly in South Asia and Southeast Asia.
-India's languages, religions, dance, music, architecture, food and customs differ from place to place within the country.
+India's languages, religions, dance, music, architecture, food, and customs differ from place to place within the country.

-Indian culture, often labelled as a combination of several cultures, has been influenced by a history that is several millennia old, beginning with the Indus Valley civilization and other early cultural areas.
-Many elements of Indian culture, such as Indian religions, mathematics, philosophy, cuisine, languages, dance, music and movies have had a profound impact across the Indosphere, Greater India, and the world.
-Specifically, Southeast Asian and Himalayan influence on early India had lasting impacts on the formation of Hinduism and Indian mythology.
-Hinduism itself formed from various distinct folk religions, which merged during the Vedic period and following periods.
-Especially Austroasiatic groups, such as early Munda and Mon Khmer, but also Tibetic and other Tibeto-Burmese groups, left noteworthy influence on local Indian peoples and culture.
-Several scholars, such as Professor Przyluski, among others, concluded that there is a significant cultural, linguistic, and political Mon-Khmer (Austroasiatic) influence on early India, which can also be observed by Austroasiatic loanwords within Indo-Aryan languages and rice cultivation, which was introduced by East/Southeast Asian rice-agriculturalists using a route from Southeast Asia through Northeast India into the Indian subcontinent.
-The British Raj further influenced Indian culture, such as through the widespread introduction of the English language, and a local dialect developed.
+Indian culture, often labelled as a combination of several cultures, has been influenced by a history that is several millennia old, beginning with the Indus Valley Civilisation and other early cultural areas.
+India has one of the oldest continuous cultural traditions in the world.

+Many elements of Indian culture, such as Indian religions, mathematics, philosophy, cuisine, languages, dance, music, and movies have had a profound impact across the Indosphere, Greater India, and the world.
+The British Raj further influenced Indian culture, such as through the widespread introduction of the English language, which resulted in a local English dialect and influences on the Indian languages.